dotnet/dotnet-docker/README.runtime-deps.preview.md

 For more info, see [MCR Client Firewall Rules](https://aka.ms/mcr/firewallrules).
 ---------------------------------------------------------------------------------

-The images from the dotnet/nightly repositories include last-known-good (LKG) builds for the next release of [.NET](https://github.com/dotnet/core).

-See [dotnet/core](https://hub.docker.com/_/microsoft-dotnet-core/) for images with official releases of [.NET](https://github.com/dotnet/core).

-As part of the transition to .NET 5.0, Docker repos for .NET 5.0 and higher do not include `core` in the name as was done with older versions.
-As an example, .NET 5.0 Runtime Dependencies can be found at `mcr.microsoft.com/dotnet/nightly/runtime-deps:5.0` while 3.1 is still at `mcr.microsoft.com/dotnet/core-nightly/runtime-deps:3.1`.
-See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.

 # Featured Tags

 * `5.0` (Preview)
-  * `docker pull mcr.microsoft.com/dotnet/nightly/runtime-deps:5.0`
+  * `docker pull mcr.microsoft.com/dotnet/runtime-deps:5.0`

 # About This Image

 This image contains the native dependencies needed by .NET.
 It does not include .NET.
 It is for [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

+As part of the transition to .NET 5.0, Docker repos for .NET 5.0 and higher do not include `core` in the name as was done with older versions.
+As an example, .NET 5.0 Runtime Dependencies can be found at `mcr.microsoft.com/dotnet/runtime-deps:5.0` while 3.1 is still at `mcr.microsoft.com/dotnet/core/runtime-deps:3.1`.
+See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.